UsmanNaseer137/project-managment/Project Execution: Running the Project Week 04.md

 --By delegating responsibility for specific tasks to individuals on your team, you provide your teammates with the opportunity to add value using their particular set of skills.
 ## They celebrate team's success.
 --This includes celebrating big and small wins like reaching a milestone or receiving positive feedback from stakeholders.

+## Air Cover
+Air cover refers to support for and protection of a team in the face of out-of-scope requests or criticism from leadership.

+## Key takeaway
+Providing air cover for your team takes practice.
+It requires a careful balance of the needs of your stakeholders and the needs of your project team.
+As you become more experienced in leading projects, you will develop a stronger sense of how to manage nuanced situations like these and provide the air cover your team needs to do their best work.